ItzG3b/Learn-Reverse-Engineering/C Hello World/README.md

 ![main()Decompiled](main()Decompiled.JPG)

 3. There it is!
-The decompiled version of your compiled "Hello World!" c program.
+The disassembled version of your compiled "Hello World!" c program.